 Note that you cannot enter and navigate a route with these units, but you can store a waypoint.
 You download track logs via an ANT wireless interface - there is no direct USB connection.
 Recharge them with the supplied USB lead with a clip that contacts two external terminals on the back.

 The latest GPS devices include features such as the ability to create a route by joining waypoints and then navigate the route.
 This is a standard feature for GPS units used for hiking.
-An example is the Garmin Quatix, available for a premium price.
+Example are :

-While these units look more like a normal watch, note that with the GPS turned on, you will need to recharge it frequently due to heavy battery use.
-If you are not racing and don't need to navigate a course, this watch could be more than you need.
+While these look like a normal watches, with the GPS turned on you will need to recharge it frequently due to higher battery use.

 GPS units that are described as "waterproof" may let some water in and be destroyed .
 It is best to put your GPS in waterproof pouch, which you can then put in the front pocket of a buoyancy vest, or in an waterproof arm pouch or harness accessory pouch.